Notification of Rights Under FERPA

 The Family Educational Rights and Privacy Act of 1974 (FERPA) affords students certain rights with respect to their education records.
 These rights include:

-3.††††† The right to consent to disclosures of personally-identifiable information contained in the studentís education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
+C. The right to consent to disclosures of personally-identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

-5.††††† The right to know the types of personally-identifiable information that Texas State deems directory information that it may release without consent.
-Texas State has designated the following information as directory information: 1) name; 2) date and place of birth; 3) fields of study, including major and minor; 4) enrollment status (actual hours enrolled, undergraduate, graduate, etc.); 5) degrees, certificates and awards received; 6) type of award received (academic, technical, continuing education, etc.); 7) dates of attendance; 8) student classification; 9) name of the most recent previous educational agency or institution attended; 10) telephone number; 11) current and permanent addresses, excluding e-mail addresses; 12) weight and height of athletes; 13) participation in officially-recognized activities and sports; 14) names of prospective graduates; 15) names of parents; 16) photographs of students; and 17) any other records that could be treated as directory information under FERPA.
+Another such exception permits Texas State to disclose a student’s “directory information” without consent.
+Texas State has designated the following information as directory information: 1) name; 2) date and place of birth; 3) fields of study, including major and minor; 4) enrollment status (actual hours enrolled, undergraduate, graduate, etc.); 5) degrees, certificates, and awards; 6) type of award received (academic, technical, continuing education, etc.); 7) dates of attendance; 8) student classification; 9) name of the most recent previous educational agency or institution attended; 10) telephone number, including cell phone number; 11) current and permanent addresses, excluding e-mail addresses; 12) weight and height of athletes; 13) participation in officially recognized activities and sports; 14) names of prospective graduates; 15) names of parents; 16) photographs of students; and 17) any other records that could be treated as directory information under FERPA.

-†††††††† Texas State may release the results of campus disciplinary proceedings concerning alleged perpetrators of violent crimes to the victims of those violent crimes.
+F. Texas State may release the results of campus disciplinary proceedings concerning alleged perpetrators of violent crimes to the alleged victims of those violent crimes.